phtoselli/drones-net/README.md

-## Hi👋 welcome to DronesNET repository!!
+## Hi👋, welcome to DronesNET repository!!

 The purpose of this repository is to develop a static website based on the model below.